Tatsuya-Nonogaki/Scratch/selinux-mod_wl-allow-httpd-7003.md

 ### ⚠️ Safety Check Before Deleting Port Assignment

-**Never delete a port assignment unless you are certain it is not required by any running service or SELinux policy.
+If you need to assign a custom SELinux port type label to a port that is already associated with another type, you must first delete the existing assignment. **However, never delete a port assignment unless you are certain it is not required by any running service or SELinux policy.**

-Follow these steps before deleting:**
+Follow these steps before deleting:

 1. **Find the SELinux type mapped to the port (7003/TCP for example):**
     ```bash
     semanage port -l | grep -w '7003' | grep tcp
-    # Note the SELinux type in the first column
+    # Note the SELinux type in the first column of the output.
     ```

 2. **Check which SELinux domains are allowed to use this type:**